fluidkey/fluidkey-stealth-account-kit/README.md

 An example of how to use these functions to recover stealth accounts based on a user's private key can be found in the [`example`](/src/example/example.ts) folder.

+> [!WARNING]
+> `generateKeysFromSignature` and `extractViewingPrivateKeyNode` should only be used client-side, as they expose the user's private keys.

 Get Started
 -----------
 To get started, install the package with your preferred package manager.